arno01/akash-tools/cli-booster/README.md

 ## Usage

 1. Initialize

+> **Mac Users (and any one else who does not have bash as default shell)**: For this script to run properly you must be within the context of a bash shell.

 ```
+# set bash as current shell
+bash
+# initialize cli tools
 . akash.source
 ```

 > If you are using your key for the first time, make sure to create the client cert:
 >